sara-nl/clouddocs/wshop-uihe-part-B-2015-Dec-11.markdown

 We have prepared a cloud image (from now on simply _an image_) where we have compiled and installed XBeach for a user called `clouder` (short for CLOUD usER).
 You can find the image on your images list.
 It's called `xbeach_centos_7`.

 **Exercise a1:** Make a 2-core VM out of the provided XBeach image.
-  1. Create a 2-core template that will use the provided XBeach image, and connect it to both the internet and your private project's internal network.
+  1. On the UI, create a 2-core template that will use the provided XBeach image, and connect it to both the internet and your private project's internal network.
   2. Launch a VM from that template
   3. Connect to the VNC console so that you can follow the first-run wizard that the image is configured to run upon first start-up.
 It will ask you to set up a password for users `root` and `clouder`.
 Make sure you remember the passwords you set up.
   4. Connect via SSH to the VM with user `clouder` (this image has SSH root access disabled) so that you can work more comfortably.
 Can you see where XBeach is installed?